The crew, and why we did this ride

-RAGSLOD is an acronym for Ride around the Great Salt Lake in one day.
-This ride, if completed, is 275 miles (442 km) and over 7000 feet of climbing (2100 meters).
-As you can tell by the name, the ride circumnavigates the Great Salt Lake in Utah, trying to stay on roads as close to the edge of the lake as possible.
+Riding around the Great Salt Lake, if completed, is 275 miles (442 km) and over 7000 feet of climbing (2100 meters).
+The route we chose circumnavigates the Great Salt Lake in Utah, trying to stay on roads as close to the edge of the lake as possible.
 This route ends up being about half dirt roads and half highway and pavement, going through some extremely remote sections of the West Desert on the west side of the lake.

 There is nearly no water or services for 150 miles of dirt road once you pass the town of Delle, which is mainly just one gas station.
 This was the section I was most excited for.
 These long stretches of desolate road pass through some beautiful great basin sagebrush valleys, and are rarely travelled on.
 This would also be the most challenging section, the road can be quite rough in places, with the causeway section being entirely made from fist sized sharp rocks.
 The roads further out have high clay content and can be impassable when wet.